Bonnie Gisel, Curator of LeConte Lodge, Yosemite

 Meg: What gives you hope about the future of our environment?

 Bonnie: The children that I meet at LeConte Memorial Lodge.
 The ideas, the messages that are being nuanced in our culture regarding caring for the natural world; the careful and caring use of resources and recycling; an integrative approach to the growing, production, and consumption of food; the importance of story in our lives—the story of our lives in the natural world, on the Earth; the importance of nature in our lives; and an abiding respect and knowledge of the natural world are being introduced and integrated into every facet of children’s lives and it is having an impact.
 Young children today are very much aware of what it means to be green.
 Thousands of children visit LeConte Memorial Lodge each season and draw and leave messages that are filled with hope about the world they are inheriting.
 Many ideas and considerations that seem so difficult to accept today, will, I think, become part and parcel of the lives of today’s children who will be tomorrows adults.
 Explore is one of the three concepts that make up the motto of the Sierra Club—enjoy, explore, protect the planet.
-I always say that “imagination” is the greatest nation and the children that visit LeConte Memorial Lodge understand the “explore” element very well and apply their imaginations to exploring the world.
+I always say that “imagination” is the greatest nation and the children that visit LeConte Memorial Lodge understand the “explore” element very well and apply their imaginations to explore the world.
 Their inquisitive minds and open hearts are hungry to grow and they appear to me to have a strong ethical sense with regard to the world around them.
 I am hopeful and I pledge and promise, in and through my work to help prepare them as best I am able.

 Yosemite Conservation Heritage Center’s outreach and education center Credit: YCHC’S Youtube Channel